 Attaching the Tushy to your toilet will save you money.
 It uses only 1 pint (500mls) of water per wash!

 If you are thinking about installing a bidet in your bathroom, read my article Is a Bidet Worth it?
 Yes, and Here’s Why!
-I discuss the health, environmental and economic benefits of a bidet – an excellent read for new bidet users.”
-If you are looking to add a bidet to your toilet and want to ensure you choose the right bidet, read my post How to Find a Bidet That Fits Your Toilet.
+I discuss the health, environmental and economic benefits of a bidet.
+If you are looking to add a bidet to your toilet and want to ensure you choose the right model, read my post How to Find a Bidet That Fits Your Toilet.

 This table is a short summary of the 9 best water-saving toilets and their features